clwi/CWPack/example/README.md

 #CWPack - Example

-The example contains a program that takes a json file and then converts it to a messagePack file, then converts the latter back to json.
+The example contains a program that takes a json file and converts it to a messagePack file, then converts the latter back to json.

 In the script runExample.sh the 2 json files are also diffed.

-The files `item.(h,c)` contains a memory tree representation of json data and the conversion routines:
+The files `item.*` contains a memory tree representation of json data and the conversion routines:

 - Item Tree To Json File
 - Item Tree To MessagePack File